Skip to main content

 }

-• b.
-Open AWS S3 service and open the bucket called `QRVEY_DEPLOYMENT-dataload-drdatacommons`.
+b.
+Open the AWS S3 service and open the bucket called QRVEY_DEPLOYMENT-dataload-drdatacommons.

-• c.
-Click the Permissions tab, scroll down to the Bucket policy section and add the next policy.
-Change `POSTGRES_DATA_ACCESS_ROLE_ARN` by the access role arn created in the step #3 and change `QRVEY_DEPLOYMENT` to the Qrvey deployment name.
+c.
+Click the Permissions tab, scroll down to the Bucket policy section, and add the following policy.
+Replace POSTGRES_DATA_ACCESS_ROLE_ARN with the access role ARN created in step #3 and replace QRVEY_DEPLOYMENT with the Qrvey deployment name.

 {